An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 ListImmutable<of Int> for a ListImmutable of Type Int

-ListImmutable<of ListImmutable<of Int>> for a ListImmutable of Lists of Type Int
+ListImmutable<of ListImmutable<of Int>> for a ListImmutable of such lists each of Type Int

 Creating a ListImmutable